 How Long is a Exchange Trip?

 An exchange trip typically last about two weeks.
-Travel is restricted to school vacations and a few school days before or after a vacation.
-The Five Town School Board must approve any trip in order for students and staff to be given release time.
+The overseas travel portion of the exchange is typically arranged to coincide with school vacations to the greatest degree possible.
+The Five Town School Board must approve any exchange in order for students and staff to be given release time.

 An exchange trip can range anywhere from $2,500 to $3,000.
 The cost varies according to the location, dates of the trip, and at times the number of students on the trip.

 Yes, it is the explicit intent of the Five Town School Board and administration, to provide financial assistance to students who are considered economically disadvantaged.
 To qualify, a student must be on the Federal Free/Reduced Lunch Program.
 Funding is dependent on a number of factors.
-Students are encouraged to sign up for trips even before they know if funding is available.
-If there is no funding available, they are not financially committed and can withdraw from the trip.
+Students are encouraged to sign up for Intercultural Opportunites even before they know if funding is available.
+If there is no funding available, they are not financially committed and can withdraw.

 For the most part, all CHRHS students are eligible to participate on an Exchange trip.
 A record of signficant disciplinary issues can be a barrier to a student's participation.

 Parents are responsible for the entire cost of an Exchange trip, although fundraising offsets some of this cost.
 Trips are usually approved by the School Board a year in advance.
 That gives parents time to set aside money and students time to earn money they can put toward a trip.

-Yes, in fact, fundraising is required for all trips.
+Fundraising is required for all trips.
 The exchange chaperones are responsible for helping to coordinate fundraising, but parents and students are responsible for organizing and participating in fundraising activities.